 Some pet birds, particularly those that have been accustomed to mainly seed and pellet diets, may not be interested in fresh foods right away.
 When introducing new foods, offer your bird the regular diet as well, to prevent possible weight loss and subsequent illness.

 If you find that your bird won't try fresh foods at first, don't be discouraged.
-Taste some of the food in front of your bird, and be very expressive about how good it is.
+Pretend to taste a small amount of food in front of your bird (but don't consume since bird food is not FDA approved and people have reported adverse reactions), and be very expressive about how good it is.
 Once your bird notices how much you enjoy what you're eating, it will only be a matter of time before it'll be ready to try the first bite.